Meet Our Staff

 Robert G. Croninger is the Research Associate for the Maryland Equity Project.
 He is the associate chair in the Department of Teaching and Learning, Policy and Leadership in the College of Education and an adjunct associate professor in the Joint Program on Survey Methods at the University of Maryland, College Park.
 Dr. Croninger teaches courses in education policy and quantitative methods, including courses in mixed methods and multilevel modeling.
 Prior to taking a position at the University of Maryland, Dr. Croninger was an associate director for the Programs for Educational Opportunity at the University of Michigan, where he worked with school districts and communities to implement desegregation plans and to address race-, gender-, and language-based inequities in schools.
 His current research focuses on the challenges of studying teaching and identifying instructional practices that affect learning, particularly for students who have been historically disadvantaged in elementary and secondary schools.
 His latest publications include “Equitable Public Education: Getting Lost in the Shuffle” with Kathleen Hoyer in Charting Reform, Achieving Equity in a Diverse Society, edited by Gail Sunderman, and a special issue of Teachers College Record, entitled “Researching quality in teaching: Enduring and emerging challenges” edited with Linda Valli and Marilyn Chambliss.

 Cierra Kaler-Jones is a research assistant with the Maryland Equity Project and first year Ph.D. student in the minority and urban education program in the Department of Teaching and Learning, Policy and Leadership.
-She received her M.A. in education and human development from The George Washington University with a focus on curriculum & instruction for elementary education.
+She received her M.A. in education and human development from The George Washington University with a focus on curriculum and instruction for elementary education.
 She earned her B.A. in social work from Rutgers University, with concentrations in women's studies and race studies.
 Her research interest focuses on arts-based curriculum as a tool to empower girls of color to be change makers and leaders through mindfulness and movement.
 Outside of researching current trends in education, Cierra is a professional dancer, teaching artist, and freelance writer.

 Pamela is a research assistant with the Maryland Equity Project and a doctoral student in the Education Policy and Leadership Program.
 She received her M.S. in Education and Math Curriculum from Johns Hopkins University, where she won the graduate Student Achievement Award in 2016.
 Her research interests broadly focus on the intersection of schools and democracy, specifically on civics education and teacher preparation.
 Before graduate school, Pamela was a Teach For America Corps Member (D.C.
 Region ‘13) where she taught middle school math in Prince George’s County, Maryland and served as the math department chair.
 Her students continue to inspire her research and work in education.

 Kayla is a research assistant with the Maryland Equity Project and a first year student in the Master of Public Policy program.
-She is interested in the role that equality of opportunity in education plays in local economic development, particularly for minority and ESL students.
+She is interested in the role that equality of opportunity in education plays in local economic development, particularly for minority and English-Learning students.
 Before coming to the University of Maryland and MEP, she obtained Bachelors of Arts degrees in Economics and Spanish from Indiana University of Pennsylvania.